-The first thing you should do is simply take in the first impression of the contract.
-While this is a generalization, more extended contracts tend to have more loopholes set in place that will ultimately protect the breeder, not the buyer.
+The first thing you should do is take in the first impression of the contract.
+While this is a generalization, more extended contracts tend to have more loopholes set to protect the breeder, not the buyer ultimately.
 Also, more extended contracts are often created over time; the breeder has written new verbiage that, in all likelihood, keeps them from having to replace or refund after having experiences in which they weren't happy replacing or refunding.

-The next thing you want to ask about, if it is not explicitly stated in the contract, is FIP.
+If it is not explicitly stated in the contract, the next thing you want to ask is FIP.
 FIP is not something any person (either breeder or owner) can cause or prevent a cat from getting, but it isn't scientifically proven to be genetic or congenital.
 You want to know if the genetic/congenital health guarantee includes coverage of FIP.
 Because you can't cause a kitten to get FIP, it should be covered for the same length of time as the congenital/genetic defects.

 A common loophole breeders use to get out of ever having to replace a kitten is to require the return of the "sick" kitten before you can receive a replacement.
 Imagine you find out your kitten was blind.
 It wasn't determined until months after you brought the kitten home because cats cope with blindness really well, but it wasn't disclosed to you either.
 Technically, you are due a replacement, but if the breeder's contract requires that the blind kitten is returned before you get a replacement, are you really going to follow through with that?
 Most of us would not be able to part with a pet with whom we've fallen in love to get a different one.
 If you see that a return is required to get a replacement, you may not want to buy from that breeder.

 Another red flag is if you see a gag order in the contract prohibiting you from publicly sharing any negative experiences.
 In the United States, we already have defamation laws that make it illegal to spread false information with the intent to hurt a person or a business's reputation.
-If you alter information with malicious intent, and it harms the breeder's sales, you can be sued according to laws that already exist.
-For a breeder to write a gag order into their contract above and beyond the current law seems a little questionable.
+If you alter information with malicious intent and harms the breeder's sales, you can be sued according to laws that already exist.
+A breeder to write a gag order into their contract above and beyond the current law seems a little questionable.
 Be careful of this.

 It will be common to have the breeder require tests being done and shared with them or their vet before a replacement is granted.
 This is perfectly logical.
 With so much information on the internet, people like to self-diagnose - and they are often wrong.
 So it is reasonable for you to provide a veterinary diagnosis of the defects before being granted a replacement.